applied-systems-biology/jipipe-website/content/documentation/standard-library/imagej-integration.md

 This structure is repeated for 2D, 3D, ...
 5D images.

 Color space conversions are automatically applied (e.g. from RGB to greyscale).
-While trivial for specific color types (like RGB color), ACAQ5 falls back to following color spaces for generic colors (e.g. greyscale image):
+While trivial for specific color types (like RGB color), JIPipe falls back to following color spaces for generic colors (e.g. greyscale image):

 | Color space | Fallback colorspace    |